Basic Nursing Assistant (BNA)

 As a reminder, there is information for all NURSING DEPARTMENT PROGRAM inquiries and students on the NURSING DEPARTMENT home page.

-For Spring 2014 B.N.A. program registration, the final TB read and drug screen must be done as follows:
+For Fall 2014 B.N.A. program registration, the final TB read and drug screen must be done as follows:

 In recent years, the Basic Nursing Assistant (BNA) profession has become one of the 10 fastest-growing careers in health care.
 With advances in medicine, as well as an increasingly larger older adult population, nursing homes, hospitals, home health care agencies and other medical facilities have become more and more dependent on the care provided by well-trained, state-certified BNAs.